Kate’s Best Penne with Spicy Vodka Sauce Recipe

 I think this is one of the best homemade vodka sauce recipes because:

-- Easy with a few steps and is much more accessible and easier to make than other recipes.
+- Easy with few steps and is much more accessible than other recipes.

-- Most of the ingredients to make this recipe can already be found in your pantry, and if not then it won’t take longer than a 20 minute grocery run to find them.
+- Just like with my cheesy ground turkey casserole, most of the ingredients to make this spicy vodka sauce recipe can already be found in your pantry, and if not then it won’t take longer than a 20 minute grocery run to find them.

 - Even makes good leftovers!
 If you still have some left in the pan, it can be easily stored in the fridge in an airtight container and enjoyed later.